Rory-Mac/personal-website/Low-Level Programming/Digital Logic.markdown

   F & F & T\\
   \end{array}
 \]
 We can create a state diagram where nodes represent propositions and edges represent logical connectives (evaluations).
-Thus, a run on the state diagram represents either the formulation or the evaluation of an expression.
+A run on this state diagram represents either the formulation or the evaluation of an expression in our simplified language of propositional logic.
 <img src="/Assets/images/simplest_language_closeup.png" width="40%" height="100%">
 If we are to observe that \(\exists y(y = y, y \neq x)\) then the propositions \(P\), \(Q\) follow for the existence of \(x\), \(y\) respectively.
 Our truth table extends itself to a new set of possible propositions and evaluations.